Frequently Asked Questions

-Please review the criteria (1–7) from the GGC Nursing Program Requirements.
+Please review the criteria from the Nursing Program Admissions Requirements and Procedures.
 You will need to complete these items before seeking admission into the nursing program.

 I have some general education courses to complete.
 Am I still eligible for admission into the nursing program?

 You must complete your general education courses before entering the program.
 The nursing program is a time-consuming, challenging program with both theory and clinical components.
 In order to dedicate the level of commitment needed to succeed, you will be required to complete any outstanding general education course(s) during the Fall or Spring semester, prior to starting the nursing program.

 The GGC nursing program anticipates admitting 30 students each fall and spring semester for a total of 60 students per academic year.

 For fall admission, decision letters will be mailed the week of April 1.
 For spring admission, decision letters will be mailed by October 1.

 Yes, you need to reapply.